-The Partnership is authorized to issue 1,200,000 units.
-Each unit carries equal obligations and rights, including the right to one vote at all meetings of the Limited Partners and to equal participation in any distribution made by the Partnership.
-There are no restrictions as to the maximum number of units that a Limited Partner may hold in the Partnership, subject to limitations on the number of units that may be held by financial institutions (as defined in the Income Tax Act (Canada)) and provisions of securities legislation and regulations relating to take-over bids; however, the minimum subscription is 2,500 units per Subscriber.
+The Partnership is authorized to issue up to a maximum of 1,200,000 units.
+Each unit carries equal and undivided obligations and rights, including the right to one (1) vote at all meetings of the Limited Partners and to equal participation, on a per unit basis, in any distributions made by the Partnership.
+There are no restrictions as to the maximum number of units that a Limited Partner may hold in the Partnership, subject to limitations on the number of units that may be held by financial institutions (as defined in the Income Tax Act (Canada)) and provisions of securities legislation and regulations relating to take-over bids; however, the minimum subscription is 2,500 units per Limited Partner.

-At the date of formation of the Partnership, one partnership unit was issued for \$10.
+At the date of formation of the Partnership, one partnership unit was issued for \$10 to Cordillera Minerals Group Ltd.